CryptixByte/CryptixByte/README.md

 - LogInsight ~ A C++ log file analyzer

 ### Project Updates & Announcements 📢 :
-- Whispers of the Abyss's File saving function developed
+- Whispers of the Abyss's | Created a system to better track player information for saving games & or loading games
 - Looking for potential collaborators
 - Planning on participating in CTF challenges & Online CTF's